We're already longing for those Worthy fields.

 Weekend tickets for Glastonbury 2019 cost £248, plus a £5 booking fee.
 As ever, the price of the ticket includes entry to the festival, five nights camping, a free programme and mini-guide, onsite newspaper and mobile charging points, free firewood and access to the Kidzfield.
 A portion of the ticket price is also donated to Oxfam, Greenpeace, Wateraid and hundreds of other worthy causes, while funds are also used to improve the site’s infrastructure and environmental impact.

 And how much are coach package Glastonbury tickets?

 Coach package tickets for Glastonbury 2019 will cost the same price as a standard weekend ticket, plus your return coach fare.
 This will vary depending on where you’re planning on travelling from – you can check out last year’s available destinations (along with coach fares) below.

 Newcastle upon Tyne £87

-Rumours have already begun for 2019’s headliners, with Glastonbury founder Michael Eavis previously telling NME that there’ll be “two or three [acts] that have never played”.
-Organiser Emily Eavis, meanwhile, told NME that they had “booked one headliner so far”, adding: “Headliners should be the best artists around – whether they’re rappers, pop stars or rock bands.
-The genre is irrelevant – it’s about who is going to produce the most exciting show and is making the best music.”
+Rumours have already begun for 2019’s headliners, with Michael Eavis previously telling NME that there’ll be “two or three [acts] that have never played”.
+Emily Eavis, meanwhile, added that they had “booked one headliner so far” and hinted at a range of genres.
+“Headliners should be the best artists around – whether they’re rappers, pop stars or rock bands,” she said.
+“The genre is irrelevant – it’s about who is going to produce the most exciting show and is making the best music.”